-Mediation is a very versatile tool for negotiation.
-It can be used to resolve many types of disputes resulting from marital dissolution, separation of non-married couples, separation of business partners, child custody and co-parenting, disagreements between parents and children, stepfamily disputes, and conflicts between neighbors or family members.
+Mediation can be used to resolve many types of disputes resulting from marital dissolution, separation of non-married couples, child custody and co-parenting.
+Patsy’s focus is divorce or separation, and premarital agreements.

-The goal of the mediation process is a settlement agreement.
-This agreement, once it is signed by the parties, is just as legal and binding as any settlement agreement reached by other means (i.e., through the courts).
+The end product of the mediation process is a settlement agreement.
+This agreement, once it is signed by the parties, is a legally binding contract.

-In a dissolution situation, your settlement agreement will become a part of your court order.
-Our office will provide you with the court forms and instructions for filing the forms, or will prepare and file the court forms for you for a reasonable fee.
+In a divorce or legal separation, the settlement agreement will become a part of the court order.
+Our office can prepare and file the court forms for a reasonable fee.
 No court hearing will be required.

-All that is necessary is a willingness to sit down with a mediator and a commitment to work out an agreement that is fair to all concerned.
+All that is necessary is a willingness to sit down with a mediator, willingness to share necessary information, and a commitment to work out an agreement that is fair to all concerned.